Visualization Selection Guide

 sns.barplot(data=df, x='station_code', y='parking_id', estimator='count')

-# BETTER: normalize to per-session averages
+# BETTER: switch to per-session averages

 sns.barplot(data=df, x='station_code', y='amount', estimator='mean')